 Obtain a copy of current PPA at Lincoln.

-The contract is subject to a confidentiality provison.
+The contract is subject to a confidentiality provision.
 We are seeking consent.

 Environmental

 Wheatland is set up to expand in the future to CC.
 They are limited environmentally to 902 hours based on specified NOx and CO emissions.
 Does moving to CC create further limitations on run time?
 When moving to CC, addition of an SCR should allow you to meet the BACT to obtain a PSD permit which will allow for additional run hours.